 Portland Fancy ~ Howe is an American Country Dance.
 It was published by Elias Howe in 1862 in American Dancing Master.
 It was interpreted by George Williams in 2021.
 It is a Four Face Four dance.
 It is a double progression dance.
-The dance lasts 48 bars.
+The minor set lasts 48 bars.

 Join hands and swing eight — head couple (gentleman opposite lady) down the middle, foot couple up the outside (at the same time), back to places — head couple down the outside, and foot couple up the middle — back to places — ladies chain at the head, right and left at foot, right and left at head and ladies chain at foot — all forward, forward and cross by opposite couples to face the next four.